poseidon-framework/poseidon-framework.github.io/trident.md

 -<pac2:group3:individual4> # This one is from a different time period
 ```

 By prepending `-` to entities, we can exclude them from the forged package (this feature is not available for `fetch`). `forge` figures out the final list of samples to include by executing all forge-entities in order.
 So an entity list `*PackageA*,-<Individual1>,GroupA` may result in a different outcome than `*PackageA*,GroupA,-<Individual1>`, depending on whether `<Individual1>` belongs to `GroupA` or not.

-If the forge entity list starts with a negative entity, or if the entity list is empty, `forge` will implicitly assume you want to include all individuals in all **latest** versions of packages found in the baseDirs (except the ones explicitly excluded, of course).
+If the forge entity list starts with a negative entity, or if the entity list is empty, `forge` will implicitly assume you want to include all individuals in all **latest** versions of packages found in the base directories (except the ones explicitly excluded, of course).

 The specific semantics of the various ways to include or exclude entities are: